top of page

 When the 1816 Joseph Sappington Log Home is finished, we will not be writing on dry parchment, but opening the pages of history to a new, exciting chapter for Crestwood and all of St. Louis.
 The Foundation has completed Phase 1 and started Phase 2.
 It has raised $350,000 and is now reassembling the home while raising the final funds needed.
 Please be part of this important building project that preserves our American heritage for future generations.

 The 1816 log home is also listed on the National Registry of Historic Places.
+See the nomination form here.

 bottom of page